sensu/sensu-docs/content/sensu-go/5.14/reference/checks.md

 #### Proxy checks and scheduling

 A proxy check will only show results for proxy entities, never agent entities.
-The scheduler tries to pair up one or more entities with one or more agents.
-If the scheduler can't find a compatible match, it will stop doing anything for the check until the check is updated or a proxy or agent entity is created that satisfies the matching criteria.
+The scheduler finds entities whose attributes match the [`entity_attributes`][10] specified in the proxy request, then schedules one or more checks based on the matches.
+The scheduled checks are published to one or more agent entities based on agent subscriptions and whether round robin check scheduling is being used.

 With `proxy_requests` attributes, you can execute a check on behalf of multiple proxy entities, and use multiple agents in a round-robin to do so.
 Then, if you use the [splay configuration](#proxy-check-splay), you can ensure those executions are spread evenly across your scheduling interval